uchidalab/DynamicDA-with-GatingNetworks/README.md

 # Dynamic Data Augmentation with Gating Networks
 This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks* which is submitted to **ICASSP2022** (under reviewing).
+The full codes and descriptions are coming soon.
+(Hopefully, in Oct.)
 ## Results

 ## Usage